4 mins read

 It’s a direct interaction between the two parties where the seller convinces potential clients to purchase a product or service by clearly communicating the value it offers and addressing their needs; this is called selling in marketing.

-15 Differences Between Selling and Marketing
+15 Key Differences Between Selling and Marketing

 DefinitionA holistic approach that demands research, organizing, execution, and risk management for the brand’s successA single-objective approach to persuade customers to purchase a product/service by paying the charged amount.